 Monaview Elementary is a Title I school in the Greenville County School District.
-All stakeholders have a voice in the strategic planning process through surveys, SIC/Title I Planning Meetings, Lunch and Learns, feedback forms, PTA meetings, faculty council, emails, face-to-face meetings, and a Portfolio Review Process Faculty Meeting.
+All stakeholders have a voice in the strategic planning process through surveys, SIC/Title I Planning Meetings, Lunch and Learns, feedback forms, PTA meetings, 4C leadership meetings, emails, face-to-face meetings, and a Portfolio Review Process Faculty Meeting.
 Grade level teams and support teachers meet on a weekly basis to discuss the needs of the students and develop strategies to reach their academic success.
 Instructional coaches and/or District Title I Academic Specialists for Math and ELA meet with the teachers throughout each month to ensure that we are all focused on Monaview's long term goals and vision for the school.
-Along with individual grade level meetings, the staff participates in scheduled faculty meetings on Wednesdays, and various committee meetings.
-Monaview's staff academic vertical teams also meet quarterly to discuss and collaborate on standards, student needs, and assessment of student data.
-Each grade level team, related arts, special education and support staff have a representative that serves as a member of the school leadership team, 4C, which meets on the first Wednesday of the month.
-This body assists with decision making regarding school scheduling, student activities, school culture, and instructional decision making.
+Along with individual grade level meetings each week, the staff also participates in scheduled professional development sessions on various topics on Wednesdays.
+The school leadership team, 4C, meets on Wednesdays monthly.
+This team assists with decision making regarding school scheduling, student activities, school culture, and instructional decision making.
 Furthermore, the administrative team and instructional coaches, along with input from faculty and staff, develop the school's professional development calendar.

 The School Improvement Council (SIC), in conjunction with the Title I planning committee, develops and reviews the Title I plan yearly.
 The committee consists of teachers, administration, support staff, parents, and community partners.
-The instructional team, led by principal Sharon Dowell, meets to review and discuss the implementation of instructional strategies and focuses that are presented to the faculty and staff.
+The instructional team, led by our principal, meets to review and discuss the implementation of instructional strategies and focuses that are presented to the faculty and staff.